 Zoning designations regulate the use, type, intensity and coverage for individual parcels or development project areas.
-Zoning regulations and permitting are not applicable to federal lands development.
+Federal lands are not subject to local zoning regulations and permitting; however, consistency with surrounding non-federal land uses is an important consideration for land use planning.
 The zoning code is designed to be consistent with the overarching land use plans that are developed.
 The current zoning code for Guam contains regulations on land uses, heights, yards and building area, parking, signage, and administration of the code.
 The Zoning Code has been modified over the years since 1952.
 The zoning code establishes the following zoning districts (21 Guam Code Annotated [GCA] § 61201):